Why Caravan Rollovers Happen - updated March 2019

 What is interesting about all three videos is that the accidents happened whilst towing on a flat road in a straight line.
 No bends, hills or obvious cambers.
 This is quite common.

-A caravan rollover does not happen as the result of one factor - there are many forces at play:
+A caravan rollover rarely happens as the result of one issue.
+There are usually several involved.

 High Absolute Speed

+Excess speed is almost always involved.
 A caravan rollover rarely happens at low speed.
 The tow vehicle and trailer combination is usually travelling at high speed when a rollover happens, often in association with overtaking another vehicle.
+The forces involved rapidly increase with speed.
+A rollover at 100 km/h involves forces four times higher than those at 50 km/h.

 Exceeding Critical Speed